gemini3d/gemini-examples/initialize/GDI_periodic_medres/README.md

 # The GDI_periodic_medres example

 This example shows an application of the GEMINI model to simulate gradient-drift instability in the 3D box.
-The y-direction (x3) is take to be periodic so as to accommodate a density patch that is elongated in that direction.
+The y-direction (x3) is taken to be periodic so as to accommodate a density patch that is elongated in that direction.

 ## Running this example